cairo-book/cairo-book/src/ch99-04-00-L1-L2-messaging.md

         emit MessageReceived(message);
     }
 ```

-On L1, the important part is to build the exact same payload as on L2.
-Then you call `starknetCore.consumeMessageFromL2` by passing the L2 contract address and the payload.

-It is important to notice that when we send a message from L1 to L2, you have nothing to do on L2.
-The message is automatically consumed on L2 and the associated transaction triggered.
-But if we do the opposite, we have to manually consume the message on L1.

 Another important issue to remember is that on L1 we use `uint256` and on L2 we are dealing with `felt252`. `felt252` are smaller than `uint256`.
 So we have to pay attention to the size of the messages we are sending.
 If, on L1, we build a message which size is above the maximum felt value, the message will never be consumed on L2.